sillelien/http-workqueue/README.md

 err1=$(curl ${prefix}/queue/${task1}/stderr)
 ```

 The above is an example of how you use http-workqueue, it actually comes from the test script.
-Here you see a task being queued
+Here you see a task being queued, the request will be made to "http://google.com/?q=test"

 ```bash
 task1=$(curl ${prefix}/enqueue/google.com/?q=test)